-Matomo Ecommerce Tracking 2026: Self-Hosted Setup Guide
+Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 The hidden setting: enabling ecommerce in Matomo CE